monogon-dev/monogon/SETUP.md

 ### NixOS

-We fully support building on NixOS, and we provide a `shell.nix` file to make it easy:
+We fully support building on NixOS, and we provide a `shell.nix` file to make it easy.
+Just run `nix-shell` in the project root!
+This will drop you into a shell with all dependencies installed, and you can run `bazel ...` as usual.

-    nix-shell --pure

-(just don't look at it too closely unless you want toolchain-themed nightmares)
+If you're using IntelliJ, you have to run IntelliJ _inside_ the Nix shell.

 ## IntelliJ